-In Key Stage 1 (KS1) we teach music through movement using Dalcroze eurhythmics, for film scenes.
+In Key Stage 1 (KS1) we teach music through movement using Dalcroze eurhythmics, while KS2 children have the opportunity to experiment with a number of instruments and disciplines.
+Form 3 practise African djembe drumming; Form 4 experiment with body percussion; Form 5 learn ukulele and songwriting; and Form 6 compose scores for film scenes.
 Throughout KS2, we also give children the opportunity to try a range of brass, string and woodwind instruments, which they might pursue further via extracurricular lessons.